 150g Tick & flea Powder for dogs in South Africa R45.00

-400g Peanut Butter (Smooth) in France 4.50euros = R76.50, that's 3 Jar's in SA!
+400g Peanut Butter (Smooth) in France 4.50EUR = R76.50

-400g Peanut Butter (Smooth) in South Africa, is around R25.00
+400g Peanut Butter (Smooth) in South Africa, is around R27.00

 Yes, not everything is always cheaper back home.

-Exchange rates, import duties, etc are constantly changing...
+Exchange rates, import duties, etc. are constantly changing.

--All Cold and Flu Medication
+-All basic Cold and Flu Medication, is cheaper

 -Tick & Flea powder for dogs

--Pro-vita Crackers (Not available in Europe)
+-Pro-vita Crackers (Not available in most countries in Europe)